 Photograph by Peter Nash

-Making art and music were among my favorite childhood activities, they eventually became the essence of my life's work.
+Making art and music were among my many childhood activities, these two eventually became the mainstays of my life's work.

 I attended the Art Center College of Design, Los Angeles, California (1966-69).
 Intensive studies included: drawing, painting, typography and photography, with a major in graphic design.
-My first job in the professional arts field began in 1975 as an in-house art director in the music business, I was responsible for the creative direction and hands-on design of record album covers, multimedia product packaging and corresponding print advertising.
+My first job in the professional arts field began in 1975 as an in-house art director at Warner Bros.
+Records in Burbank, California.
+I was responsible for the creative direction and hands-on design of record album covers, multimedia product packaging and related print advertising materials.

-In 1996 I made the transition from 20 years of full-time employment in the corporate world of the recording industry to becoming a devoted craft artist.
+In 1996, I made the transition from twenty years of full-time employment in the corporate world of the recording industry to becoming a dedicated craft artist.